Sun-Lab-NBB/ataraxis-base-utilities/README.md

 ## Detailed Description

-This library is one of the two 'base-dependency' libraries included in every project Ataraxis module.
-It aggregates utility functions and classes that are expected to be shared and reused by multiple projects (in our lab and more generally).
+This library is one of the two 'base-dependency' libraries included in every project 'Ataraxis' library.
+It aggregates utility functions and classes that are expected to be shared and reused by many libraries.
 For example, this library includes the Console class, which provides message and error logging functionality.
-By using Console, many modules of Ataraxis project benefit from a unified, robust and non-clashing logging framework without having to re-implement it from scratch.
+By using Console, many Sun Lab libraries benefit from a unified and robust logging framework without having to re-implement it from scratch.
+Any class or function that is copied with minor modification into five or more modules is a good candidate for inclusion into this library.

-Overall, separating the implementation of widely used functions into a standalone library makes it possible to iterate upon critical functions without breaking many production modules that use these functions.
-Additionally, this ensures all modules use the same common API, which makes project-wide refactoring and updates considerably easier.
-Generally, any class or function that is copied with minor modification into 3 or more modules is a good candidate for inclusion into this library.
+While this library comes preconfigured to work for the Sun Lab projects, it can work for any project with minor refactoring.
 ___

 ## Features

 - Supports Windows, Linux, and OSx.
-- Console class that handles message / error logging.
+- Console class that handles message / error logging via click or loguru backend.
 - Pure-python API.
 - GPL 3 License.